-Group 5 Languages and Media Written Specialized subjects 27 August 10:00-13:00 examinations Answer three questions from these areas: general linguistics, syntax, semantics, morphology, semiotics, literary theory, literary hermeneutics, media, information literacy, cultural research, German, and French.
-Applicants for either languages or media should ensure that they answer at least two questions from the areas designated in the book for questions respectively.
-Note: Applicants choosing German or French can use a dictionary.
+Group 5 Languages and Media Written English examinations Applicants must provide at the time of application their original TOEFL [®] Test or TOEIC [®] Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Examinee's Score Record in the case of TOEFL [®] Test, and the Official Score Certificate in the case of TOEIC [®] Test.
+When submitting the TOEFL®Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
+(For mailing, GSIS's DI code is 2149.)
+Applicants whose native language is English should contact GSIS on an individual basis.
+Specialized subjects 30 August 10:00-13:00 Answer three questions from these areas: general linguistics, syntax, semantics,-morphology, semiotics, literary theory, literary hermeneutics, media, information literacy, cultural research, German, and French.
+Applicants for either languages or media should ensure that they answer at least two questions from the areas designated in the book for questions respective Note: Applicants choosing German or French can use a dictionary.
 Dictionaries will be supplied by the examiner.
-Foreign language 27 August 14:30-15:30 English Oral 28 August 10:00examination Applicants must speak for approximately 15 minutes on the education they received at their previous university and their graduation thesis (including theses under production).
+Oral 31 August 10:00- examination Applicants must speak for approximately 15 minutes on the education they received at their previous university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
-On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, drawings, etc.; A4 size).
+On the day of the examination, bring five copies of materials related to your presentation (presentation outline, drawings, etc.; A4 size).

-Group 6 Psychology and Philosophy Written Specialized subjects 27 August 10:00-13:00 examinations Select four of 12 questions from these areas: psychology (history of psychology, cognition, learning and memory, personality) and philosophy (history of philosophy) Foreign language 27 August 14:30-15:30 English Oral 28 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their previous university and their graduation thesis (including theses under production).
+Group 6 Psychology and Philosophy Written English examinations Applicants must provide at the time of application their original TOEFL [®] Test or TOEIC [®] Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Examinee's Score Record in the case of TOEFL [®] Test, and the Official Score Certificate in the case of TOEFL [®] Test.
+When submitting the TOEFL [®] Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
+(For mailing, GSIS's DI code is 2149.)
+Applicants whose native language is English should contact GSIS on an individual basis.
+Specialized subjects30 August 10:00-13:00Select four of 12 questions from these areas: psychology (sensation and perception, cognition, learning and memory, personality, psychometrics) and philosophy (history of philosophy) Oral 31 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their previous university and their graduation thesis (including theses under production).
 (OHP and PC projectors can be used.)
-On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, drawings, etc.; A4 size).
+On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).